grongierisc/kong-ee-training/README.md

 What do we see here, to create a route we need :
 * it's service name
-* a path where wildcard is allowed event RegEx
+* a path where RegEx is allowed

 ### Test it !